 It may actually end up being the funniest story possible, but it’ll be fun one way or another!

 25 – Do All of the Above

-2020 has taken away so much from everyone, go all for Halloween and do a bunch of the things on this list.
+The past 18 months has taken away so much from everyone, go all out for Halloween and do a bunch of the things on this list.
 Create countdown envelopes or boxes like I did with these New Year’s Eve party ideas and countdown with activities to the end of the night!